-MacKay Shields has also established and controls various entities whose purpose is to serve as the general partner, managing member, or equivalent role of commingled investment vehicles managed by MacKay Shields or its affiliates.
-Certain of MacKay Shields' senior employees are Directors of NYLI Europe, are Senior Manager and/or members of the MacKay UK Management Committee, Directors of commingled investment vehicles sponsored and/or managed by MacKay Shields or NYLI Europe, and/or serve as.
+MacKay Shields has established and controls various entities whose purpose is to serve as the general partner, managing member, or equivalent role of commingled investment vehicles managed by MacKay Shields or its affiliates.
+Certain of MacKay Shields' senior employees are Directors or officers of such entities and/or of investment vehicles sponsored and/or managed by MacKay Shields.
 MacKay Shields does not receive compensation for providing access to such personnel from these entities.